WGierke/git_better/documentation/documentation.md

 GitHub detects [over 300 used programming languages](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml) in repositories.
 The problem is that a lot of them are used only in a few repositories such that there are a lot of features that only hold very little variance and information.
 As an example, among our collected 1400 repositories there are 46 programming languages, like Pony or KiCad, that were only used in one repository at all.
-Since such features do not hold any additional information, tempt the models to overfit and increase the computation time, we have to remove such features.
+Since such features do not hold any additional information, tempt the models to overfit and increase the computation time, we have to remove them.
 To do so, we drop features with low standard deviation and a low overall sum.
 As an example, we can already drop 135 language features if we require that the sum of a language feature over all 1400 training data entries is supposed to be bigger than 5.
+Which means that at least 5 repositories with this language must exist.

 #### Feature Generation from Existing Data
 In our previous projects we invested much effort in the manual feature generation with SQL queries etc. or used deep learning techniques to enhance the given data.